Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: Discussion

-In contrast, the 5$\sigma$ \oiii{} line luminosity upper limit would suggest that the metal-abundance of GHZ2/GLASS-z13 might not yet be as high as that seen in $z = 6 - 9.2$ Lyman Break Galaxies \citep{Harikane2019,Jones2020}.
-Following Equation~2 of \cite{Jones2020} and assuming the source is indeed at $z\sim12$, the 5$\sigma$ line flux limit implies an Oxygen abundance of $12 + \log{O/H} < 7.83$ (adopting SFR~$= 20$ M$_{\odot}$~yr$^{-1}$, electron temperature $T_e = 1.5 \times 10^4$~K, density $n_e = 250$~cm$^{-3}$, and an ionization correction factor of 0.17 dex from O$^{++}$ to total O abundance).
-The uncertainty arising from unknown physical conditions is of order 0.4 dex \citep{Jones2020}.
-This limit corresponds to $< \frac{1}{7}$ the solar value \citep[$12 + \log{O/H}_{\odot} =8.69$;][]{Asplund2009}, comparable to the typical metallicities inferred for luminous \oiii\ emitters at $z\sim8$ \citep{Jones2020}.
+In contrast to the high metallicity associated with the emission line, the 5$\sigma$ line flux limit implies an oxygen abundance $12 + \log{O/H} < 7.6$.
+Same as above, the uncertainty arising from unknown physical conditions is of order 0.4 dex \citep{Jones2020}.
+This limit corresponds to $< 0.1$ times the solar value, and is comparable to the typical metallicities inferred for luminous \oiii\ emitters at $z\sim8$ \citep{Jones2020}.

-Our metallicity limit implies that GHZ2/GLASS-z13 is likely to be in an early stage of chemical enrichment.
-From a simple closed-box chemical evolution model, assuming oxygen yields $y_O = 0.007-0.039$ from low-metallicity stars \citep{Vincenzo2016}, the metallicity of GHZ2/GLASS-z13 suggests only $< 3$--14\% of its gas has been processed into stars (i.e. $>86$\% gas fraction).
+Our metallicity limit implies that the JWST-visible component of GHZ2/GLASS-z12 is likely to be in an early stage of chemical enrichment.
+From a simple closed-box chemical evolution model, assuming oxygen yields $y_O = 0.007-0.039$ from low-metallicity stars \citep{Vincenzo2016}, the metallicity of GHZ2/GLASS-z12 suggests only $< 2$--14\% of its gas has been processed into stars (i.e. $>90$\% gas fraction; the constraint becomes $> 82$\% for the case of a 400~km/s line width).
 However, effects of gaseous inflows and outflows can permit smaller gas fractions; the low metallicity may thus indicate accretion and outflow rates which are comparable or larger than the SFR.
-The low metallicity implied by the non-detection is in agreement with the SED fitting to the NIRCam photometry from which we constrain the stellar metallicity to be $<0.2Z_\odot$ (with a best-fit metallicity of $0.02Z_\odot$).
+In any case the non-detection of \oiii{} at the JWST position suggests that the metal abundance of GHZ2/GLASS-z12 might not yet be as high as that seen in $z = 6 - 9.2$ Lyman Break Galaxies \citep{Harikane2019,Jones2020}.
 This is expected given that only $\sim 400$ Myr elapsed from the Big Bang to the time of observation, leaving little time to form heavy elements \citep{Maiolino2019,Ucci2021}.
 Our low metallicity limit further corroborates the young age based on SED fitting \citep{Santini2022}.